 Bernard is currently Chair of the Board of Ontario BioAuto Council, Co-Chair of the Sustainable Chemistry Alliance, Co-Chair of the Canadian Green Chemistry and Engineering Network, and Chair of the Advisory Board of the Institute for Chemical Process and Environmental Technologies in the National Research Council of Canada.

 John Wilkinson is the Senior Vice President, Sustainability for Greenfield Global, a specialty alcohol producer.
 Greenfield Global is the only Canadian producer of pharmaceutical grade alcohol serving the Life Sciences Sector in Canada, the US and the EU, is the largest ethanol biofuel producer in Canada, as well as producing industrial and food grade alcohol for clients in over 50 countries world-wide.

-As Vice President, Government Relations and Public Policy, Russell advises, shapes, develops, executes, and delivers on strategic priorities with regard to policy development, government relations, and advocacy.
+As Senior Vice President, Russell advises, shapes, develops, executes, and delivers on strategic priorities with regard to policy development, government relations, and advocacy.
 He proactively addresses local and nation-wide issues relevant to diabetes; creates networks and alliances; and builds positive relationships, both internally and externally, including government representatives, policy makers, and other stakeholders.

 Bronwynne holds a PhD in Rural Studies, a Masters of Science in Rural Planning/Landscape Architecture, in addition to a Bachelor of Science in Agriculture.
 She is the Principal and Lead Consultant at Wilton Consulting Group in Guelph, Ontario where she and her team take a systems approach to solving problems and finding innovative solutions for the agri-food sector.